-If you have all the evidence with you, then you can take your boss or a HR representative with you.
-Put the proof before him and ask him politely the reason of his behaviour.
+If you have all the evidence with you, then you can take your boss or an HR representative with you.
+Put the proof before him and ask him politely the reason for his behaviour.

 24. Talk to your boss – the last remedy:

 Take the matter to your boss only when all other solutions do not work.
 But before you present the matter to your boss, try out all the above points.

 Keep proof ready and also see if any colleagues who know the truth, will speak in support.

 Tell your boss that you regard this as a small matter, you still want an amicable situation.
 You should create an impression that you are not complaining but since you need a cordial working atmosphere, this issue should be resolved in a friendly manner.

 25. At the end of the day, do what you think is right: